 You don’t always need tor drive when visiting Bradford on Avon.
 We are well connected to the rest of the south west by rail – and there are regular trains to elsewhere.

 If you do drive we are close to the M4 and M5 with many nearby sites to see.

-If you choose to visit us as part of a longer cross-country trip, the Great West Way can act as your guide via London, Bath and Bristol, taking a day or two along the way in Bradford on Avon.
+If you are visiting as part of a grander, cross-country trip Great West Way can act as a brilliant guide via London, Bath and Bristol.

-Once you arrive in Bradford on Avon, we have a team of enthusiastic volunteers at our Tourist Information Centre who will share their wealth of knowledge about everything the town and local area has to offer.
-You’ll also find a large selection of maps, brochures and touring routes at the Centre.
+Once you get to Bradford on Avon you can pop into our Tourist Information Centre (TIC).
+There you’ll find enthusiastic and knowledgeable volunteers who can tell you what the local area has to offer.
+You’ll also find a large selection of maps, brochures and touring routes in the TIC.

-Bradford on Avon itself is very easy to explore on foot, whatever your fitness level.
-There are gentle walks along the river banks and canal, where you can discover historic buildings, wildlife and plenty of places to stop for refreshment.
-The town centre is well known for its range of independent retailers, selling everything from arts and crafts to specialist groceries – and even ice cream for dogs!
+The town centre is well known for its range of independent retailers, selling everything from arts and crafts to specialist groceries – and even ice cream for dogs.

 For those who don’t mind a hill climb, a network of hidden footpaths and secret steps weave their way up between the hillside houses.
 At the top of the town your breath will not just be taken away by the climb but also by the spectacular views.

 If you’re not feeling quite so energetic, just jump on one of the regular town buses up the hill, take in the view, and wander back down the easy way.

 Why not start planning your visit with 3 of our most popular maps?